Skip to content

 Working papers.

 What the platform actually sells is a pre-computed multi-dimensional map of the tournament world, a tool for placing individual players on it, and a decision layer on top.
 Three foundational papers describe those layers — ELCOMBO (the placement math), MUCHO (the map and the shrinkage rule), MOTA (the action-pricing decisions).
-Two method extensions cover daily scheduling and pooled-action settlement.
-The working papers circulate only inside active Stable-tier engagements and consulting sessions; this is the mathematical core of the platform.
-The public Substack covers the same ideas in informal prose, without the proofs.
+The MOTA whitepaper is public; ELCOMBO and MUCHO circulate inside active Stable-tier engagements and consulting sessions, where the implementation context makes them worth the read.
+Daily scheduling and pooled-action settlement aren't separate papers — once MOTA gives you a growth rate per hour and a sale price per cell, ranking tournaments and settling pools is mechanical.
+The public Substack covers the same ideas in informal prose.

 How it actually works